AdelinaM17n/DukeCordEx/README.md

 ## Warning - This is still a hobby project
 I am not in anyway an experienced or very competent developer.
 This is a hobby project that I mainly develop for my own usage.
 The code lacks any real documentation, and there are many parts of the codebase that could be greatly improved.
 I am still new to concepts like generics in Java that I have made use of in this project and I am still learning these concepts and how to best apply them. **This is the nature of this project.
 If you want that to change, contribute**

+*This repositary is still not fully transformed to a proper library from my test setup.
+That will be done soon and the test setup will be separated.
+The test package and the main method initializing the javacord session will be removed soon*

 ### Contact me in discord if you have questions
 - Discord tag - `Maheesha#3825`